alxptr/angular2-di-helper/README.md

 **Action2.ts**

-Create the Action2 every time as a new instance via the factory.
+Create the Action2 object **every time as a new instance** via the factory.

 ```typescript
 @Injectable()